 in the small, randomly-assembled library at the Hideaway, but it was compiled fifty years ago by a missionary-linguist, and seems designed to frustrate any attempt to learn a few simple, useful Tongan expressions.
 The book lacks a dictionary, preferring to dispense the Tongan language via hundreds of examples of obscure linguistic points.
 That wouldn’t be so bad, if it weren’t for the fact that the example sentences seem to be drawn from manuals written for prison wardens, customs officials, and missionaries.
 Tongan Grammar

 has taught me how to ask whether a prisoner has escaped, whether a piece of fruit has been fumigated before it entered Tonga, and whether Saul became Paul, but it has given me no clue about how to ask for directions.

-As we reach the outskirts of Tafuvei, an old ‘Euan village which backs on to one of the island’s few beaches, a boy of nine or ten runs out of a grove of bananas and offers me a large green mango.
+As we reach the outskirts of Tufuvai, an old ‘Euan village which backs on to one of the island’s few beaches, a boy of nine or ten runs out of a grove of bananas and offers me a large green mango.
 "Malo" I say, taking a bite.
 I feel an urge to spit out the unripe fruit, but my tastebuds quickly adjust to its bitterness.
 "Malo aupito, sai aupito, faka oko ofa!"
 I say in my atrocious accent, resisting the temptation to ask the boy whether the fruit was fumigated.
 "Where are you going?" he asks, in mellifluous English.
-"To Tafuvei" I reply.
-"You are already in Tafuvei!" he laughs, between bites on his own mango.
-"Tafuvei is in ‘Eua!
+"To Tufuvai" I reply.
+"You are already in Tufuvai!" he laughs, between bites on his own mango.
+"Tufuvai is in ‘Eua!
 Silly!"